January 2012 Update title

 1. Alternate Web Site

 Sadly, some features of the alternate site will not work in the new environment.
 For example, the search function in the Blog is no longer available, and it is no longer possible to subscribe to be notified of content changes.
 This is not really a big deal as the alternate site will evolve minimally at best.
+What is worse is that all comments made by visitors have been irrevocably lost because there is no way I could transfer those.

 2. Galleries

 The new gallery pages are actually quite a bit more sophisticated than the older ones in that they allow the creation of collections (i.e., groups of images culled from several galleries) and groups (i.e., containers, or folders, that can accommodate multiple galleries).
 A nifty feature available throughout the pages allows viewing the contents of any gallery or collection as a slide show.
-I typically upload images in high resolution (up to 3600 x 2400 pixels); they are automatically scaled down to the current display size so that the presentation should be optimal.
+I typically upload gallery images in fairly high resolution (up to 3600 x 2400 pixels); they are automatically scaled down to the current display size so that the presentation should be optimal.

 3. Other changes

-Home | Site Info | Family | The Area | Trips | France | Work | Rants | Odds & Ends
+Home | Site Info | Family | The Area | Trips | France | Work | Rants | Photography | Odds & Ends

-This page was last modified on January 20, 2012
+This page was last modified on October 21, 2018

 Send feedback about this page to feedback@kiechle.com

-All contents © 1999-2012 The Kiechles
+All contents © 1999-2024 The Kiechles